 Qualified Health Insurance Plans

 Most people when talking about individual health insurance plans think of Qualified Health Care plans when they are thinking about purchasing health insurance on their own.
-This isn’t a surprise because those are managed care plans that meet Affordable Care Act requirements.
+This isn’t a surprise because those are managed care plans that meet Affordable Care Act (commonly known as Obamacare) requirements.

 This means that those plans must include all essential healthcare benefits such as all preventative care (well-checks, routines, physicals, vaccinations, routine preventative screenings), maternity care, mental health benefits, pediatric, dental, vision, etc.